 Knowing where to find answers to your questions can make a real difference and is only a phone call away.

-Contact our Information Line and you will be directed to the Parkinson’s organisation in the state that you live in for all the information and support you need.
-The Information Line is free and confidential, and available Monday – Friday 9am – 5pm (except public holidays).
+Contact the Information Line and you will be directed to the Parkinson’s organisation in the state that you live in for all the information and support you need.
+The Information Line is free and confidential.

 Parkinson's Tasmania is available for support 24/7